Selective Laser Sintering

 Selective laser sintering (SLS) is an industrial 3D printing process that produces accurate prototypes and functional production parts in as fast as 1 day.
 Multiple nylon-based materials are available, which create highly durable final parts.

+SLS is ideal to make functional parts that have greater toughness and higher impact strength than parts produced through stereolithography (SL).
+SLS lacks the surface finish and fine feature details available with SL.
 We offer a number of secondary services to further enhance your 3D-printed project design or finish.
 These services are available when ordering a part manufactured by Proto Labs.

-How does Selective Laser Sintering work?
+How Does Selective Laser Sintering Work?

 The SLS machine begins sintering each layer of part geometry into a heated bed of nylon-based powder.
 After each layer is fused, a roller moves across the bed to distribute the next layer of powder.
 The process is repeated layer by layer until the build is complete.